sermore/ou_tree_list/README.md

 It's composed by three layers:
-- *Framework* in [Dart language](https://dart.dev/); it's the interface exposed to the developer, with a declarative, reactive-style approach to UI.
-It can be described as composed by the following layers:
+- *Framework* in [Dart language](https://dart.dev/); it's the interface exposed to the developer, with a declarative, reactive-style approach to UI;
-  - foundation: basic functionalities and building block services such as animations, painting and gestures
+- *Engine* in C/C++; provides all the low-level, yet platform agnostic, functionalities, like graphics (through Skia), text layout, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain;
-  - rendering layer: abstraction for layout's handling
+- *Embedder* is the platform specific "glue" needed to connect engine's functionalities to platform's entry points;

-  - widgets layer: permits a composition
+- The framework is open source
-  - material and cupertino libraries
+- During development, Flutter apps run in a VM that offers stateful hot reload of changes without needing a full recompile